 Now Raisuque has told Midi Olympique that he lifted the referee in joy and meant no ill will towards him and how he has endured a hellish week of no sleep as his phone won’t stop ringing.
 “The day after the game, when I woke up, it was all over the internet.
 I was completely overwhelmed by the event.
 On Instagram and Facebook, I had hundreds of posts.
 My phone kept ringing.
 It was unbearable.

 “I was scared,” he told Midi.
 “I was afraid the leaders of Nevers would be angry.
 I was afraid of losing my job.
 I thought to myself that maybe what I had done was serious.”

 The 6’4, 113kg winger did a funny dance before lifting Millotte into the air.
 “It was just a way of expressing my joy.
 We had just won in Béziers (30-25), the performance was good, I was excited.”

-Although at first his teammates found the incident highly amusing, they later pointed out if was probably a step too far.
+Although at first, his teammates found the incident highly amusing, they later pointed out it was probably a step too far.